chord progressions in tonal music

 • All chord analyses should be based on analyses of note by note transcriptions taking account of the notes of the melody, accompaniment, bass and all other parts. i.e. the total music.

 • The music should be segmented into complete and incomplete phrases as specified on www.harmony.org.uk.
-The example analysis is the thesis section can be used as a guide to how to do this.
+The Example Musical Analyses chapter can be used as a guide on how to do this.
+Chapter 6: Extensions to the basic structure is not currently on the site.

 2. What is novel and needs to be acknowledged to the author Tom Sutcliffe